-Budapest is known as the “Pearl of the Danube,” and with good reason.
-As your ship pulls in you will be presented with iconic bridges, buildings, and castles.
+Budapest nickname is the “Pearl of the Danube,” and with good reason.
+As your ship pulls in you will see the iconic bridges, buildings, and castles.
 Sailing down the Danube and passing through Budapest is truly sensory overload.
 On the left you will see Pest, a cosmopolitan European city highlighted by the beautiful Hungarian Parliment building.
 On the right, Buda, home of the city’s castle and towering hills.

 Viking Cruises does a great job of packing a lot of Budapest into a short half day tour.
-A guided coach ride takes you past Pest highlights such as Hero’s Square, Andrassy Avenue, and the Dohány Street Synagogue (the largest synagogue in Europe) before heading to the Buda side for a walking tour of Buda Castle and Matthias Church.
+A coach ride takes you past Pest highlights such as Hero’s Square.
+Next its off to Andrassy Avenue, and the Dohány Street Synagogue (the largest synagogue in Europe) before heading to the Buda side for a walking tour of Buda Castle and Matthias Church.

 Budapest is an incredibly easy city to navigate on foot and has an excellent transit system.
 Those looking to explore on their own be sure to check out my post on easily accessible Budapest highlights from the Viking River Cruise port.

 Included Shore Excursion: Budapest City Tour.

 Explore on your own: Enjoy the city by foot or soak in one of its many bath houses.
 Learn to make goulash at cooking class or visit the Museum of Terror and Hospital in the Hill for a look at life during Communist rule.